 On December 3rd and 4th, his band, Bonnie Dune, were doing some concerts in my area, one in Santa Barbara (to the south of where I live) and one is San Luis Obispo (to the north of where I live).
 I bought a ticket and went to the one in Santa Barbara.
 It was amazing and the band was so so good!!

-The nest day was the show in SLO but I had to work until 8PM that night.
+The next day was the show in SLO but I had to work until 8PM that night.
 I was working at a Starbucks right off the freeway.
 About 2PM, I was on bar and making drinks when some people walked in.
-I didn’t lift my head yet but when I did, first I noticed the person in front and then my train of thought went *Oh, the guy behind him is really talllllll———HOLY FUCK THAT’S CORY MONTEITH!!!!!!!!!!!!!!!* and I was so caught off guard that at once I started shaking head to toe.
+I didn’t lift my head yet but when I did, first I noticed the person in front and then my train of thought went *Oh, the guy behind him is really talllllll———HOLY FUCK THAT’S CORY MONTEITH!!!!!!!!!!!!!!!* and I was so caught off guard that at once I started shaking from head to toe.
 The girl at the register took his order and put his cup in the queue.
 As I was making the other person’s drink I still couldn’t stop shaking.
 I tried to calm down and mentally told myself “Adrienne, stop it!
 You are 26 years old!
 He’s just a human being like everyone else!* Cory had wandered over to sit at the bar right in front of where I make drinks and was casually people watching and smiled at me (At this point I walked over to my friend/shift supervisor Ericka and told her I needed more ice/started freaking out and silently screaming in her ear “Ericka that’s Cory!!!
 That’s Cory Monteith from Glee!!!
-Holy shit, that’s Cory!
-Oh my God!”).
+Holy shit, that’s Cory!!!
+Oh my God!!!”).
 When I started his drink, a Venti iced hazelnut latte, he asked for an extra pump or two of hazelnut.
 I really wanted to connect and talk with him so I squeaked out, “Sure, anything for Cory Monteith.”
 When he realized I recognized him, I thought he’d be annoyed or like, try to run out ASAP, but instead he BEAMED at me and laughed.
 Seeing him smile like that calmed me down enough to tell him I had gone to the Bonnie Dune concert the night before (I still had my pink admittance wristband on) and how amazing I thought they were and how I was a huge Glee fan.
 He smiled and laughed and said “You did go (seeing the wristband)!
 Awesome!!
 Thanks for coming out and liking…me!”
 I finished off his drink and handed it to him as he asked “Are you coming to the show tonight?”
 I told him I had to work until 8 PM and doors were at 7:00PM and it takes half an hour to get there so I wasn’t sure yet.
 He told me they didn’t go on until 9:30, so I said I’d definitely think about it then.
 He thanked me for the drink and I shook his hand (I was still kind of in shock) and he walked out.